LoganSimao/logansimao.github.io/_posts/2023-08-11-LazyAdmin.md

 ```shell
 nmap -v -T4 -p- 10.10.158.73 | tee lazyadmin_nmap2.txt
 ```
-This time i did't need to sudo
+This time i did't need to sudo.

 ![nmap scan2 filtered](/imgs/lazyadmin/filtered_Screenshot_2023-08-11_19-31-11.png)

 The scan revealed a few filtered ports, which could indicate a firewall blocking the scanner.
 However, given the difficult of this room, I don't believe these findings are significant.

-# Reconnaissance
+## Reconnaissance

 The port 22 running a SSH usually is usefull when we already has some access to the machine, so I will focus on the HTTP port 80 for now.